SuleimanFarah/sunpy/GSoC-2013-Organization-Application.md

 Participating in Google Summer of Code would not only help us expand SunPy by incorporating new functionalities, but it will also promote our efforts in other communities beside solar physics community and hopefully attract new contributors.

 After two years of development, this is the first time that SunPy has applied to participate in the Google Summer of Code scheme.
-Despite the increase in our users and developers, it is our succesful participation in the ESA Summer of Code in Space programme have made massive contributions to the projects development.
-The first one was then contracted the last summer by Trinity College Dublin (Ireland) to add a functionality to SunPy to analyse data from a network of solar radio spectrometers ([e-callisto][7]) hosted in many places around the world.
-This has enabled to these institutes with low resources to don't depend of IDL.
+We have, however, succesfully participated in the ESA Summer Of Code In Space program, through which we have had two students participate in SunPy.
+Our student from 2011 has become part of our project and was contracted the last summer by Trinity College Dublin (Ireland).
+Where he added further functionality to SunPy to analyse data from a network of solar radio spectrometers ([e-callisto][7]) hosted in many places around the world.

-By participating on Google Summer of Code we also hope to use it as an educational instrument to the wonders of solar physics and space weather, and attract more people to study of astrophysics.
+We also hope to use this oppertunity for our potential summer student to be introduced to astronomy and solar physics, while contributing code to a project that will help solar phyiscists around the world.

 [7]: http://www.e-callisto.org/
 ### What is the URL for your Ideas list?